codomatech/laconic-ui/README.md

-# `laconic`: frontend framework for busy developers
+# `laconic`: a frontend framework for busy developers

 `laconic` is a low-code UI framework to create apps's interface fast.

 **Top features:**
 **declarative definition** of your UI with **minimal boilerplate** and **best-of-breed tech** fully hidden under the hood.
 Check out our [demo](https://codomatech.github.io/laconic-ui/examples/browser/) and/or experiment with it live [here](https://codepen.io/codomatech/pen/LYOjdRb).

-**The framework is still evolving**. please help us grow it to a stable release with your feature requests and bug reports.
+**The framework is still evolving**.
+Please help us grow it to a stable release with your feature requests and bug reports.
 Please use the [issues](issues) for this.